8x8 DigitalMedia Switcher

 In addition to transporting digital video and audio, DigitalMedia can also extend 10/100 Ethernet out to each display and source device via select DM receivers and transmitters, providing high-speed connectivity for any room device that requires a LAN connection.
 Ethernet is also utilized internally by the Crestron control bus to manage all of the DM devices in the system and provide display control in each room.
 Through its Gigabit Ethernet port, the DM-MD8X8 provides a single-point connection to a corporate LAN or home network, requiring just one IP address for the complete DM system.

-Along with video, audio, and Ethernet, DigitalMedia also provides for the routing of USB HID (Human Interface Device) signals, allowing a USB HID compliant keyboard and/or mouse at one location to control a computer or media server in another location, whether just across the room, in an equipment rack, or in a whole other building.
+Along with video, audio, and Ethernet, DigitalMedia also provides for the routing of USB HID (Human Interface Device) signals, allowing a USB HID compliant keyboard and/or mouse at any display location to control a computer or media server in the central equipment room (or any other location).
 USB HID connectivity is provided through select DM receivers, transmitters, and input cards.

 CEC Embedded Device Control

 Via the front panel or using Crestron Toolbox software, every step of the DM-MD8X8's setup process is designed to be quick and easy, configuring inputs and outputs automatically while letting the installer make intelligent design decisions along the way.
 The switcher even tests and measures the length of each DM cable, automatically making the appropriate calibrations for optimal signal transmission to every room.
-With DigitalMedia, an entire 8x8 system can be commissioned in as little as 15 minutes.
+With DigitalMedia, an entire 8x8 system can be commissioned in under an hour.